qzgeog/starter-academic/content/authors/richard-bilsborrow/_index.md

   - course: Ph.D. in Economics
     institution: University of Michigan
     year: 1968
+  - course: M.A. in Economics
+    institution: University of Michigan
+    year: 1966
+  - course: B.A. in Economics (Minor, Mathematics)
+    institution: Carleton College
+    year: 1963

 # social/academic networking
 # for available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons